 Who decides my IR35 status?

 Previously, you decided your status, and therefore whether your work should be paid via PAYE or via a limited company.

-From 6th April 2020, it will be the care home’s responsibility to decide your status - if they are a medium-sized or large private company.
+From 6th April 2020, it will be the care home’s responsibility to decide your status (if they are seen as a medium-sized or large private company by HMRC).